Sleeve Gastrectomy: what is it and what can go wrong?

 Once you have made the decision to have a sleeve gastrectomy, what happens next?

 Before your surgery you should meet with your surgeon to talk through the operation.
 During this meeting you should have an opportunity to ask your surgeon any questions that you have about the surgery.
 Your surgeon should also take you through the risks and benefits of the surgery, and provide you with advice about other options both surgical and non-surgical that are open to you.

 As with any operation, there is a risk of serious complications (for instance; heart failure and blood clots) and this operation is no different.

 There are, however, some risks specific to sleeve gastrectomy surgery that you should be advised about during your initial consultation, including, the risk of a gastric leak.

 Due to the nature of the surgery you will be given a general anaesthetic so that you are asleep whilst the surgery is carried out.
 Ordinarily, sleeve gastrectomy surgery generally takes between 2 and 4 hours.

 Using a small camera to guide him, your surgeon will make a number of incisions into your stomach and he will then carefully remove 70-80% it.
-Once all of the excess stomach has been removed you will be left with a tube or sleeve-shaped stomach (see image above).
+Once all of the excess stomach has been removed you will be left with a tube or sleeve-shaped stomach (see image below).